Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 \subsection{Cloud Morphology}

 In Figure \ref{fig:largescale}, we present the 2D integrated surface density of gas, denoted as $\Sigma_{\rm gas}$ displayed on the left and dust, denoted as $\Sigma_{\rm dust}$ shown on the right.
 These visualizations are from our m2e3\_0.1\_hires simulation, which employs our comprehensive physics model to simulate a cloud with an initial mass of $M_{\rm cloud } \sim 2 \times 10^3 \rm M_{\odot}$ evolved for a duration of $t \sim 3.5$ Myrs.
-We note that the dust surface density has been scaled by a factor of $1/\dustgas$ to facilitate a straightforward comparison between the distributions of gas and dust.
 Sink particles, representing stars in the system, are portrayed as circles with their sizes proportional to their respective masses.
 The initially spherically uniform cloud undergoes a process of gravitational collapse and fragmentation.
 This leads to the emergence of a stellar cluster near the central region with a small number of sinks dispersed at greater distances from the cluster's center.
 When we compare the dust and gas distributions on parsec scales, we observe that the distribution of the dust aligns with that of the gas.
 This indicates that, on large scales, the dynamics of dust and gas are effectively well-coupled.

 While dust and gas exhibit coherence on cloud-size scales, stars primarily grow by accreting the local mixture of dust and gas, a process that determines various final stellar properties.
 Consequently, variations in the local DTG ratio can influence the properties of the final stellar population.
 Due to the simulation's limited spatial resolution for sink accretion ($\sim 10$ AU), the fate of dust, whether it gets accreted by a star or is ejected, remains ambiguous.
-To address this uncertainty, we calculate a more robust measure: the accreted dust-to-gas (ADG) ratio, which represents the mass ratio of dust and gas elements satisfying accretion at the current resolution.
-We acknowledge that this measure has the potential for overestimation, considering the possibility of dust expulsion if accretion were tracked at smaller spatial scales.
+To address this uncertainty, we calculate a more robust measure: the accreted dust-to-gas (ADG) ratio.
+This is the ratio of the mass of accreted dust to the mass of accreted gas, i.e., it represents the DTG ratio of the material that composes the star.
+It is defined as: